natenka/pyneng-book-en/docs/source/book/01_intro/virtualenv.rst

     $ python3.7 -m venv new/pyneng

 Python or python3 can be used instead of python 3.7, depending on how Python 3.7 is installed.
-This command creates the specified directory and all necessary subdirectories within it if they have not been created.
+This command creates specified directory and all necessary subdirectories within it if they have not been created.

-The command creates the following directory structure:
+Command creates the following directory structure:

 ::